The Convex Manifesto

 Artificial intelligence is rapidly transforming the digital economy, and indeed, the entire world.
 At this pivotal moment in human history, it is imperative that control over data, computational power, and the economy as a whole is returned to the hands of individuals.

-Convex is a public, decentralized system for real-time peer-to-peer exchange of data and value, designed as a foundational layer for the digital economy in the age of AI.
+Convex is a public, decentralised system for real-time peer-to-peer exchange of data and value, designed as a foundational layer for the digital economy in the age of AI.
 As such, it provides the bedrock for the kind of economics we envision – fair, inclusive, efficient and sustainable.

 This manifesto outlines our core beliefs and principles.